FriendsOfCake/search/README.md

 Persisting the query string can be done with the `queryStringWhitelist` option.
 The CakePHP's Paginator params `sort` and `direction` when filtering are kept by default.
 Simply add all query strings that should be whitelisted.

+## Blacklist Query String

+You can use `queryStringWhitelist` option of `PrgComponent` to set an array of form fields that should not end up in the query when extracting params from POST request and redirecting.